Kgkkjjj/WebBrowser/README.md

 Install the optional [`pywebview`](https://pywebview.flowrl.com/) package to enable JavaScript-capable windows.
-Use **JS Tools → Open JS Window** (Ctrl+J) to open the current page in a new WebView with full scripting support.
-You can then run custom scripts via **JS Tools → Run JavaScript...**.
-Enable "Use JS Mode" from the same menu (Ctrl+Shift+J) to automatically open all pages in a WebView so complex sites work with JavaScript by default.
+Use **JS Tools → Open JS Window** (Ctrl+J) to open the current page in a separate WebView process.
+JavaScript windows are opened externally, so running custom scripts inside them isn't supported.
+Enable "Use JS Mode" from the same menu (Ctrl+Shift+J) to automatically open all pages in an external WebView so complex sites work with JavaScript by default.

 ### Optional Python helper